helgoboss/helgobox/doc/user-guide.md

   automatically stop learning as soon as a target was touched.
 Press the **X** button to remove the filter and show all mappings again.

-Additionally, the header panel provides a context menu with the following entries:
+Additionally, the header panel provides a context menu (accessible via right-click on Windows and Linux, control-click on macOS) with the following entries:

 - **Options**
     - **Auto-correct settings:** By default, whenever you change something in ReaLearn, it tries to